ConstantinLenoir/reread-markdown/README.md

 # reread-markdown

 To turn markdown files into structured, queryable data.
-The input Markdown file is transformed into a special tree exposing the structure intended by the author of the file.
+The input Markdown file is transformed into a special tree exposing the structure intended by the author of the file: the table of contents (TOC).
+For each key (heading) in the TOC, you get both the title and the related contents under this title.
+You don't only get titles.
+Then, you can easily extract whole parts of the original document.

 Markdown isn’t just text.
 It's a source of structured information.